zammad/zammad-admin-documentation/settings/system/storage.rst

    1. Copy ``config/zammad/storage.yml.dist`` to ``config/zammad/storage.yml``
    2. Edit the copied file in one of the following ways:

      - Either provide your S3 configuration with one attribute per line like in the upper area of the file
-      - Or provide your S3 configuration as an URL (which you can find at the end of the file)
+     - Or provide your S3 configuration as an URL (which you can find at the end of the file).
+Note: you can also provide this URL as environment variable without using this yml-file.
      - We recommend the deletion of the not used configuration style to avoid inconsistencies.

    3. Set the "Storage Mechanism" in Zammad to ``Simple Storage (S3)`` in Settings > System > Storage.
    4. Restart Zammad that the changes take effect